100 Hours of Astronomy 2024

 100 Hours Astronomy IAU Calendar of Outreach Global Events Submission

-Once again, we will host a global map of events in which you can share your work with the world and be a part of the OAO's 100 Hours of Astronomy!
+To highlight all the amazing activities happening around the globe, we will promote a calendar of events displayed on a world map.
+We encourage you to share your events and participate in this year’s 100 Hours of Astronomy!
 If your event is open to the public, be sure to leave enough information for people to get involved – both in person and online!
-The first 50 events that enter their information will receive goodies from the OAO, including printed copies of the most recent CAPjournal issues.
-Be safe2, be inclusive, and share your event with the world!
-Add your event to the map using this form.
+Be safe, be inclusive, and share your event with the world!
+Add your event at this link.

 Activity ideas